0xPr0f/moralis-unity/README.md

 This is moralis unity query where we call different api methods.

-## if this project / readme helped you, give it a start
+## if this project / readme helped you, give it a star

 ## sending custom token with smart contract function without gas